oblinger/HookAnchorApp/MY/META/MetaLogs.md

 ### WP	WK PROD	Work product

-DECISION TREE
+CLEAR CHOICES
-- M:  Are these notes from a meeting I personally attended?
-M
+- M:  MEETINGS	- Are these notes from a meeting I personally attended?
-- T:   Is this text that will be sent as correspondence to others?
-T
+- T:   TEXT		- Is this text that will be sent as correspondence to others?
-- R:   Is this some kind of collected reference material?
-R
+- R:	REFERENCE	- Is this some kind of collected reference material?

-- D:   Is this a daily entry for today?
-D
+- D:	DAY		- Is this a daily entry for today?
-- J:    Is this a personal/professional diary entry?
-J
+- J: 	JOURNAL	- Is this a personal/professional diary entry?
 - P:    Are these logistical notes or details from phone or other correspondence?
 Use caps-RET phone

 - WP: Is this some kind of 'one off' single document work product